 Gill, C. and D. B. Wilson (2016).
 Improving the Success of Reentry Programs: Identifying the Impact of Service-Need Fit on Recidivism.
 Criminal Justice and Behavior, 44(3), 336-359.

 Service brokerage for improving health outcomes in ex-prisoners

 Stuart Kinner, Belinda Buford, Kate van Dooren, and Charlotte Gill

-Dr. Charlotte Gill is working with colleagues in Australia on a systematic review of services for prisoners returning to the community.
-This forthcoming review is registered with both the Cochrane and Campbell Collaborations.
+Dr. Charlotte Gill is working with colleagues in Australia on a Cochrane Collaboration systematic review of services for prisoners returning to the community.

 Systematic review protocol (in the Cochrane Database of Systematic Reviews)